Julian Cayo-Evans: Print and performance

 In April 2002, Sgript Cymru produced a play authored by Dic Edwards that was loosely based on Cayo-Evans.
 Franco's Bastard was performed at the Chapter Arts Centre in Cardiff and aroused both interest and protest from Welsh nationalists.
 Edwards later stated that "the play wasn't biographical" and apologised for any offence he may have caused Cayo-Evans' children.
 The writer recounted how he had personally known and become friends with Cayo-Evans following an intense physical altercation, in which he had been falsely accused of attempting to burn down a cottage at a party, resulting in him being hospitalised in Chepstow.

 Wyn Thomas published a history of the Free Wales Army "Hands Off Wales" in 2013.

 In popular culture

-In 2000, the brewery Tomos Watkin renamed the Apollo Hotel, Cardiff to "The Cayo Arms".
+In 2000, the Apollo Hotel on Cathedral Road in Cardiff was rebranded as the Cayo Arms by Tomos Watkins in reference to Julian Cayo-Evans.
+The decision attracted criticism from Conservative AM Jonathan Morgan, while the company defended the move.
+Managing director Simon Buckley characterised Cayo-Evans as “a Robin Hood character of the late 1960s”.
+The pub subsequently closed for refurbishment and reopened in 2018 as the Pontcanna Inn.

-In 2004, Cayo-Evans was voted to 33rd place in 100 Welsh Heroes, an online public opinion poll of Welsh figures that was later published as a book, which was commissioned by Welsh Assembly-funded body Culturenet Cymru.
+In 2004, Cayo-Evans was ranked 33rd in 100 Welsh Heroes, an online public opinion poll of Welsh figures later published as a book and commissioned by the Welsh Assembly–funded body Culturenet Cymru.